Konstantinos Stephanopoulos: Life and career

 Stephanopoulos was born in Patras on 15 August 1926 to the lawyer, radiologist, and Member of Parliament Dimitrios Stephanopoulos, and Vrisiis Philopoulou.
 After attending the Saint Andrew school of Patras, he studied law at Athens University.
 He practiced law from 1954 until 1974 as a member of the Patras Bar Association.

 He first stood for election in 1958, with the National Radical Union and was elected for the first time as MP for Achaea Prefecture in 1964.
 He was re-elected for the same constituency for New Democracy (ND) in 1974, 1977, 1981 and 1985.
 He served as ND parliamentary secretary and parliamentary spokesman from 1981 to 1985.

 In 1974, Stephanopoulos was appointed Deputy Minister of Commerce in the National Unity government of Constantine Karamanlis.
 For the next seven years, he served in a number of ministerial posts in New Democracy governments; Minister for the Interior from November 1974 to September 1976; Minister for Social Services from September 1976 to November 1977 and Minister for the Presidency from 1977 to 1981.

 In August 1985 he resigned from ND after a disagreement with Konstantinos Mitsotakis and on 6 September formed Democratic Renewal (DIANA).
 He was elected Member of Parliament for Athens in the 1989 elections while continuing as the leader of DIANA, until it disbanded in June 1994.

 On 8 March 1995, after being nominated by the conservative Political Spring party and supported by the ruling Panhellenic Socialist Movement (PASOK), he was elected President of Greece, winning the election on a third ballot of MPs with 181 votes.
 He was the fifth person to hold the post since the restoration of democratic rule in 1974.
 He was re-elected on 8 February 2000 on the first ballot, after receiving the support of 269 of the 298 MPs present.
 He remained in office until 2 March 2005, when he was succeeded by Karolos Papoulias.

 As a President he was known for his low-key profile, unifying approach to current and international affairs, and gentlemanly behaviour.
 During his presidency, he was consistently the most popular public figure in Greece.

 As head of state of the host country in the Opening Ceremony, he is the first President of the Hellenic Republic officially declare open the 2004 Summer Olympics of Athens, the Olympic Homecoming of the modern era on 13 August 2004.
-Stephanopoulos was accompanied by Adjutant to the President of the Hellenic Republic, Air Force Colonel Georgios Dritsakos.
+Stephanopoulos was accompanied by Adjutant to the President of the Hellenic Republic, Colonel Georgios Dritsakos of the Hellenic Air Force.

 Stephanopoulos died in Henry Dunant Hospital, Athens, on 20 November 2016 at the age of 90.
 He had been hospitalised three days earlier, suffering from fever and severe respiratory difficulty, which later emerged as pneumonia.

 Family

-Stephanopoulos was married for 29 years to Tzeni Stounopoulou, who died in 1988.
+Stephanopoulos was married for 29 years to Tzeni Stephanopoulou, who died in 1988.
 The couple had three children.